 Garlic and yeast infection studies

 Medical studies have tested the effectiveness of garlic on various diseases, but they’ve not been large or high-quality studies.
-In a 2006 study, garlic was tested against 18 Candida strains.
+In a garlic was tested against 18 Candida strains.
 Researchers found that garlic may be promising in reversing the effects of fungus growth.

 However, research from the University of Melbourne showed that short-term oral doses of garlic were inconclusive.